-Our law firm is actively reviewing claims involving:
+Our attorneys are actively reviewing claims involving:

 - Catheter fractures and migrations through blood vessels

-- Life-threatening blood clots and infections
+- Life-threatening infections and blood clots

 - Cardiac complications requiring intervention

-- Device failures necessitating surgical removal
+- Device failures requiring surgical removal

 PowerPort Device Complications